Best Rock and Pop Songs with a Harpsichord

 Jack Nitzsche, who frequently played keyboards on Stones sessions from 1964-1966, played the harpsichord on this one.
 The Stones also used harpsichord on Dandelion, Sittin' on a Fence, Yesterday's Papers, and Lady Jane.

-Love this song and love how well the harpsicord goes in and I think you should do more things like this because it has really helped to understand how many of these songs have older instruments like the harpsichord.
+Love this song and love how well the harpsichord goes in.
+I think you should do more things like this because it has really helped me understand how many of these songs have older instruments like the harpsichord.
 Thank you.

 The harpsichord is essential to driving the rhythm and setting the mood of the song.